 .

-The Davistown Museum building is located in Liberty, ME, across from Liberty Tool Company, about 15 miles west of Belfast and 30 miles west of Augusta.
+The Davistown Museum building is located in Liberty, ME, across from Liberty Tool Company, about 17 miles west of Belfast and 30 miles east of Augusta.
 The office of the museum and Sculpture Garden is located in Hulls Cove, 75 miles northeast of Liberty, next to the Hulls Cove Tool Barn.
-Hulls Cove is a village of Bar Harbor on Mt.
+Hulls Cove is a village that is a part of Bar Harbor on Mt.
 Desert Island.
 Correspondence and phone calls should be directed to the Hulls Cove address.

 P.O.
 Box 346